sddevelopment-be/saboteurs/manuscript/managers/trap_the_trainer.md

 - Track how often people in _“stability roles”_ are given forward options

 ### Sabotage Credibility Rating

+`High`
-`High` – Especially common in teams with legacy experts, low turnover, or invisible glue work
+Especially common in teams with legacy experts, low turnover, or invisible glue work.